nats-io/go-nats-examples/README.md

 examples.

 # Verify a NATS Server
-To verify a NATS Server either your own [gnatsd](www.github.com/nats-io/gnatsd) or a [NATS.cloud](www.nats.cloud) instance:
+To verify a NATS Server with either your own [gnatsd](www.github.com/nats-io/gnatsd) or a [NATS.cloud](www.nats.cloud) instance: